Matt-A-Bennett/project_template/README.md

 ```

 ## using this template
-The `.gitignore` file only has been configured to only track stuff in the
+The `.gitignore` file has been configured to only track stuff in the scripts
-scripts and reports directories (and any markdown files).
+and reports directories (and any markdown files).
 Note that the figures
 directory (inside the reports directory) will also not be tracked.

 If you add a new directory and want it to be tracked by git (or if you want
-e.g. the `misc` directory to be tracked), you have to explicitly add it to the
+e.g. the `misc` directory to be tracked), you have to explicitly add an
-`.gitignore`  file like so:
+exception to the `.gitignore`  file like so:

 ```
 # start by ignoring all root files and all root directories